The challenge was one of timing.

 He also asked them to keep quiet about it.
 Matthew states that a prophecy of Isaiah was at work here.
 The Messiah would be the Lord’s Servant and God would be pleased with Him.
 The Holy Spirit would rest upon toward an unusual end—“justice to the Gentiles.”

 Every Jew was taught that Gentiles were the enemy.
 There was much well-rehearsed history to validate this view.
 Forgotten in their daily struggles to be the People of God, was God’s original intention that the nation of Israel was to be a kingdom of priests to the rest of mankind.
 It was only after the shameful worship of the golden calf at the foot of a stormy Mt.
-Zion that God assigned the priesthood to the Levites.
+Sinai that God assigned the priesthood to the Levites.
 Jesus, the promised Messiah, was bringing the Kingdom of God to the whole world, not just to Israel.
 The New Covenant would make this clear.

 Isaiah is one of the great poets of the Old Testament.
 Listen to his description of the ministry of Messiah—power clothed in gentleness.